PeterCamilleri/ruby_sscanf/README.md

 has a trailing space, then this matches zero or more spaces.
 The special sequence '%%' matches one '%' in the input string.

-The layout of a format specifier is:
+The layouts of a format specifier are:

     %[skip_flag][width]format
+    %[skip_flag][[min_width,]max_width]set

 * The % sign is the lead-in character.
 * The optional skip flag, the *, causes any data extracted to be ignored.
 * The width field is an integer that determines the amount of text to be parsed.
+Note that a .precision field may be specified, but it is ignored.
 * The format field determines the type of data being parsed.
+* The min_width is the minimum allowed run of characters in the set.
+* The max_width is the maximum allowed run of characters in the set.
+* The set field is a regular expression style [...] set.

 The supported format field values are:
 <br>